appleiphonedddd/NDHU_Recommender_System/README.md

 # NDHU_Recommender_System_2023

-`NDHU_Recommender_System_2023` project belongs to the Digital Learning Technology at National Dong Hwa University.
+`NDHU_Recommender_System_2023` project belongs to the Recommender System at National Dong Hwa University.
 The purpose of this project is to use `MovieLens 100K Dataset` dataset to inspect and verify content based algorithms and collaborative filtering performance

 ## Contents